 As early as possible every semester.

-Contact Learner Services on your local campus for all enquires in regards to support for students with a Disability or Medical Condition.
+Contact iCentral at your local campus for all enquiries regarding support for students with a disability or medical condition.

 Other resources, such as the Royal Society for the Blind, the Royal South Australian Deaf Society and Access Cabs, can also help students with a disability to access study.